harrypotter0/Niec-Hack-Earthquake-City/README.md

 For more examples visit http://unfoldingmaps.org, or download the template with examples.

-The module folders contain the starter code for the programming assignments associated with the MOOC.

-Get excited and make things!

 # INSTALLATION

 Import this folder in Eclipse ('File' -> 'Import' -> 'Existing Projects into